-The Emergency Response Management plan is under the executive control of the President of the College, and the operational direction of Administrative Services.
-When an emergency situation is declared by the College President or designee, the Incident Commander will activate the Emergency Response Plan.
-The Incident Commander will retain control of the situation until relieved by a higher-ranking Incident Commander.
-Pursuant to Federal Emergency Management Administration standards, local fire and emergency management personnel are expected to assume the Incident Command responsibilities when necessary.
+The Emergency Response Management Plan (ERMP) is under the executive control of the president of the College, and under the operational direction of the executive director of legal and human resources.
+When an emergency situation is declared by the College president or designee, the incident commander will activate the Emergency Response Management Plan.
+The incident commander will retain control of the situation until relieved by a higher-ranking incident commander or by local emergency services personnel.
+Pursuant to federal Emergency Management Administration standards, local fire and emergency management response personnel will be expected to assume Incident Command responsibilities when necessary.

 College personnel and equipment will be utilized to provide priority protection for:

 The Emergency Response Management team, under the direction of the Incident Commander, will determine the manner in which College personnel and equipment are be utilized.